SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I believe speaker scores should not be given in mocks.
 - Speaker scores are such a scam, different adjes give different speaker scores, and brackets are also unclear.
-- At least with feedback you can give everyone feedback.
-With  public speaker scores, there's an 'objective' hierarchy of who is the worst debater in the room, the second worst etc. (at least in the
+- At least with feedback you can give everyone feedback and criticize them all.
+With public speaker scores, there's an 'objective' hierarchy of who is the worst debater in the room, the second worst etc. (at least in the eyes of an average fresher)
-- There's no real benefit of 'extra motivation to grind' when you give people speaker scores. speaker scores are cringe to give in mocks
+- There's no real benefit of 'extra motivation to grind' when you give people speaker scores.
-'omg they won't know how speaker scores work in real tournaments then' is a weak excuse. slowly toughening people up is important, and keeping them happy to some level.
-When they've already had a bad day, shit speaks can further mess the up.
+- When they've already had a bad day, shit speaks can further mess them up.
+- The argument against this is, "omg they won't know how speaker scores work in real tournaments then", but the harms outweigh the benefits.
+It's not really important to know how speakers scores work at tournam

 Sprinkle in stuff like Harry Potter motions, PES motions (carefully), sugar daddy motions